iO-Academy/2022-jan-ipsum-fe/README.md

-# Getting Started with Create React App
+# Setting up the React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Download the repo and its associated back end (found at )

+Run
+###npm i
+- To install project dependancies
+###npm start
+- To start the react app, you will be able to view the application on localhost (usually port 3000 but depends on your locale setup)